Emergency Management Tools for Serving the Functional Needs Population

 - Office for Access and Functional Needs (OAFN)

-- Guidance on Planning and Responding to the Needs of People with Access and Functional Needs
+- Resources on Planning for and Responding to the Needs of People with Access and Functional Needs

 U.S. Department of Justice Americans with Disabilities Act of 1990 (ADA)